 Worried about water leaking in other places?
 Get one of these

-We got lucky a few months before this happened we purchased a couple of wifi water sensors from D Link.
+We got lucky a few months before this happened.
+We purchased a couple of wifi water sensors from D Link.
 You can read the D Link water sensor review here.
-Catching the leak immediately meant we saved hundreds if not thousands in water damage.
-I’m sold on their usefulness and the ability to spot water makes them a valuable part of our home security system.
+Catching the leak immediately meant we saved hundreds, if not thousands, in category 1 water damage.
+I’m sold on their usefulness, and the ability to spot water makes them a valuable part of our home security system.

 Final thoughts on leaking flexible hose under sink